Disney Learning: Mickey Mouse

 Mickey Mouse Toddler, Mickey Mouse Preschool, and Mickey Mouse Kindergarten are three sister educational video games by Disney Interactive.
-They are part of the Disney Learning Series, alongside similar Winnie the Pooh games, Mathquest With Aladdin, Reading Quest with Aladdin and Ready to Read with Pooh.
+They are part of the Disney Learning Series, alongside similar Winnie the Pooh games, Mathquest With Aladdin, Reading Quest with Aladdin, Adventures in Typing with Timon and Pumbaa, Buzz Lightyear 1st and 2nd Grade, The Jungle Book 1st and 2nd Grade, Ready for Marth with Pooh, Phonics Quest, Search for the Secret Keys and Ready to Read with Pooh.
+Although not part of the series, the games Beauty and The Beast: Magical Ballroom and Ariel's Story Studio were frequently sold with the other games in promotional packages and advertised alongside them in trailers and commercials.

 Commercial performance

-The three games entered the charts around late 2000, with Kindergarten achieving #1 in the week of September 17, 2000 – September 23, 2000.
+The three games entered the charts around late 2000, with Kindergarten achieving #1 in the week of September 17–23.
 In the month of February 2001, Preschool and Kindergarten, and Toddler were the 3rd, 4th, and 6th Top Selling Home Education Software, respectively, according to PC Data.
 In the month of April 2001, they were the 1st, 2nd, and 5th top-selling in this category.
-Preschool was the 8th Top Selling Home Education Software title of 6 May 2001 – 12 May 2001 and the 9th of May 13, 2001 – May 19, 2001.
+Preschool was the 8th Top Selling Home Education Software title of 6–12 May and the 9th of May 13–19, 2001.

 Critical reception

 Toddler

 Superkids deemed the program "adorable" and "irresistible", noting its appeal to parents.
 DiscoverySchool wrote that the "colors are vibrant and screens are warm and detailed".
 ReviewCorner said the game had less content than other toddler games, but that it was easier to use.
 7 Wolf thought the game was "unpretentious", and praised its "pleasant music, beautiful and stylish image".